-In addition to required consultations with health and housing agencies in preparation of the Consolidated Plan, Moorhead City staff also has regular interaction with the following agencies: Moorhead Public Housing Agency (MPHA), Clay County Housing & Redevelopment Authority (CCHRA), Lakes and Prairies Community Action Partnership which manages a Family Homeless Prevention & Housing Assistance Program (FHPAP) and homebuyer education, Lake Agassiz Habitat for Humanity, Successful Outcomes for Tenants and Landlords (SOFTL), Fargo Moorhead Coalition to End Homelessness, West Central Minnesota Continuum of Care (CoC), and Creative Care for Reaching Independence (CCRI) (which help the special needs population to live and work independently), Dorothy Day and Churches United homeless shelters, MATBUS, and Legal Services of Northwest Minnesota (eviction mitigation).
+In addition to required consultations with health and housing agencies in preparation of the Consolidated Plan, Moorhead City staff also has regular interaction with the following agencies: Moorhead Public Housing Agency (MPHA), Clay County Housing & Redevelopment Authority (CCHRA), Lakes and Prairies Community Action Partnership (CAPLP) which manages homeless outreach services, homeless prevention programs, and supportive housing programs, Lake Agassiz Habitat for Humanity, Successful Outcomes for Tenants and Landlords (SOFTL), Fargo Moorhead Coalition to End Homelessness, West Central Minnesota Continuum of Care (CoC), and Creative Care for Reaching Independence (CCRI) (which help the special needs population to live and work independently), Dorothy Day and Churches United homeless shelters, MATBUS, and Legal Services of Northwest Minnesota (eviction mitigation).

-All of the 24 local agencies that participated in the circulation of the Moorhead Community Survey are easily accessible and understand that the relationship with the City is reciprocal.
-Outreach during the citizen participation process energized relationships, providing opportunity for enhanced coordination between health and housing agencies and the City of Moorhead.
+All the local agencies that participated in the circulation of the Moorhead Community Survey are easily accessible and understand that the relationship with the City is reciprocal.
+Outreach during the citizen participation process energized relationships, providing an opportunity for enhanced coordination between health and housing agencies and the City of Moorhead.
 The interconnectedness among local agencies is also strong; they rely on each other for services and regularly collaborate to meet the needs of their clients.
 A coordinated assessment system further connects providers and clients to services and information.